SAT / ACT Prep Online Guides and Tips

 Digital SAT Tools: What You'll Have and What You'll Need

-When the new digital SAT debuts in spring of 2024, it will come with a set of tools that will be useful to you as a student.
-Some will help you prepare for the test and practice in the new format ahead of time.
-Some tools will help you with the required pre-registration for the exam.
+The new digital SAT debuts in spring of 2024 with a set of useful tools for students.
+Some help you prepare for the test and practice in the new format ahead of time.
+Some tools help you with the required pre-registration for the exam.
 And some will be available on test day to help you work through the exam.
 These built-in, online tools have been added for this new digital format.

 You can learn about all of these tools for the new digital SAT by reading through this article.
 These tools will help quell your anxiety, ensure you are prepared, and help you feel confident walking into the test.